 - HSQ: Parasyte could easily be renamed to "HSQ: The Manga".

 - Narm: When Shinichi is at death's door, Migi fills the roles of trauma surgeon, nurse, AND organ donor in order to save his life.
 It should have been the dramatic turning point of the story in more ways than one, but thanks to the visuals that accompany this scene... not so much.

 - Squick: see Fan Disservice in the main page.

 - The deaths of Kana and Shinichi's mother.

 - Migi going into a self-induced coma of sorts.

 - Tamara's death when she's protecting her baby.
 Also doubles as a heartwarming moment, as this is the moment that allows Shinji to cry again.

 - Ugly Cute: Migi when in 'talking' form.

 - Uncanny Valley: In the story, Parasites generally are indistinguishable from normal humans.
 However, they tend to have completely blank expressions due to not having emotions, and the artwork often gives them slightly overlarge and sharply-defined eyes that give them a sinister appearance.
-Extremely twisted humans, such as Kabuto and Takeshi Hirokawa, also have these eyes.
+Extremely twisted humans, such as Uragami and Takeshi Hirokawa, also have these eyes.
 There's also Sanji.